KyberNetwork/developer-portal/docs/widget-generator-guide.md

 ## FAQ

-1. I specify popup/iframe mode, but when user clicks payment button, the browser open the widget in new tab?
+1. I specify popup/iframe mode, but when user clicks payment button, the browser opens the widget in new tab?

 **Answer:**